mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 a = 0
 $$

 What is the probability of the action $a$ being taken?
-In the case of our example, it's very simple.
+In the case of our example, it's very straight forward.
 The probability of an action being taken is exactly the action's probability in the distribution calculated by the policy, 0.1 or 10%.

 This is the case because all of our actions in this distribution (_left_, _middle_, and _right_) are mutually exclusive.
 You can not have an action that combines _left_ and _middle_.
 So the probability can be found by extracting the element from the probability vector whose index corresponds to the sampled action.
 To put this a little more formally: